An integrated program of multidisciplinary education

 The invited scholar attends the proseminar class and serves as principal discussant for the student paper.
 The participation of these faculty visitors, selected by the students themselves for their expertise in the student’s specific research area, affords a rare opportunity for doctoral participants to engage in an extended discussion of their own research with a leading national scholar in their research field.

 II.
 Harvard Inequality & Social Policy Seminar Series

-Doctoral Fellows also attend the Harvard Inequality & Social Policy Seminar Series, a public research forum in which leading scholars in their fields share research with the Harvard and greater-Boston Inequality & Social Policy community.
+Doctoral Scholars also attend the Harvard Inequality & Social Policy Seminar Series, a public research forum in which leading scholars in their fields share research with the Harvard and greater-Boston Inequality & Social Policy community.

-Meeting weekly over lunch on Mondays from 12:00-1:45 p.m., the seminar ensures exposure to a diverse set of research topics and methods.
+Meeting weekly over lunch on Mondays from 12:00-1:45 p.m., the seminar offers exposure to a diverse set of research topics and methods.
 As with the proseminar, the series is explicitly cross-disciplinary in character, drawing liberally from economics, political science, sociology, and other social science fields to illuminate productive areas for cross-fertilization.